 For the purposes of this UN GTR, upon the request of the manufacturer only one vehicle of each interpolation family as defined in UNR No. 154 may be tested to determine the vehicle-specific friction braking share coefficient of the entire interpolation family.
 The vehicle with the lowest recuperation capability (i.e. the vehicle with the highest specific friction braking share coefficient) in the interpolation family shall be selected and tested.
 In this case, all vehicles within the same interpolation family shall be attributed the same vehicle-specific friction braking share coefficient regardless of the variant, version, and option configuration.
 The manufacturer shall be able to demonstrate compliance with the approved braking share coefficient for every vehicle in the interpolation family.

-For the purposes of this UN GTR, upon the request of the manufacturer when a specific vehicle model comes in different configurations that belong in more than one interpolation families, the worst-case vehicle in terms of the specific friction braking share coefficient in each electrification concept according to Table 5.3. of this UN GTR may be tested (i.e. the vehicle with the highest specific friction braking share coefficient).
-In such a case, the measured vehicle-specific friction braking share coefficient shall be attributed to all vehicles in each electrification concept according to Table 5.3. of this UN GTR.
+For the purposes of this UN GTR, upon the request of the manufacturer when a specific vehicle model comes in different configurations that belong in more than one interpolation families, the worst-case vehicle in terms of the specific friction braking share coefficient in each vehicle electrification type according to Table 5.3. of this UN GTR may be tested (i.e. the vehicle with the highest specific friction braking share coefficient).
+In such a case, the measured vehicle-specific friction braking share coefficient shall be attributed to all vehicles in each vehicle electrification type according to Table 5.3. of this UN GTR.
 In this case, the manufacturer shall be able to demonstrate compliance with the approved braking share coefficient for every configuration within the vehicle model.

 4.2.
 Preparation